 Step #3: Train in the flow of work

-- Traditional training – Classroom-style training sessions, with powerpoint slides and handouts, are perfect if you are looking to deliver a big picture view of the enterprise software.
+Classroom-style training sessions, with PowerPoint slides and handouts, are perfect if you are looking to deliver a big picture view of the enterprise software.
 This information-dense format could :

 - Answer questions about why users need the enterprise tool and how it helps meet KPIs

-- Deliver confidence to your employees to kick-start new software-led behaviours
+- Deliver confidence to your employees to kick-start new software-led behaviors

-- Interactive & continuous training – Not all enterprise software have great UX.
+Not all enterprise software has great UX.
 And new software updates and innovations can confuse users, thus preventing them from making the most of the tool.
-This is why there is no platform better than a digital adoption platform (DAP) to:
+This is why there is no platform better than a digital adoption platform to:

-- Deliver efficient product training (for faster onboarding): Whatfix integrates with your enterprise software application to offer training, while minimizing disruption to work and maximizing productivity.
-It breaks the complex training into smaller chunks, and allows users to practice using the learning tools in its live environment.
-Its tooltips feature helps identify each in-app feature, in real-time, while its interactive step-by-step walkthroughs (flows) to support in onboarding.
+- Deliver efficient product training (for faster onboarding): Whatfix integrates with your enterprise software application to offer training while minimizing disruption to work and maximizing productivity.
+It breaks the complex training into smaller chunks and allows users to practice using the learning tools in its live environment.
+Its tooltips feature helps identify each in-app feature, in real-time, while its interactive step-by-step walkthroughs (flows) support in onboarding.